 Health Equity

-This initiative includes but is not limited to increasing access of care to our underserved populations while coordinating and facilitating follow-up appointments upon discharge through our collaborative efforts with our Federally Qualified Health Centers.
+This initiative includes but is not limited to increasing access of care to our populations including the underserved populations while coordinating and facilitating follow-up appointments upon discharge through our collaborative efforts with our Federally Qualified Health Centers.

 Care Optimization

-Understanding the demographics of our hospital utilization in comparison to the communities we serve, care optimization consists of three population-specific medical programs and one specialty program, which is in collaboration with CINJ.
-Unique to RWJUH Health Equity program, this initiative focuses on the communities outlined below, which have been carefully selected based on feedback from the community through our Health Equity Advisory Council.
-Such programs address the needs, lack of access, and ensure a navigation model that will enhance care delivery and outcomes.
-The programs assist patients by making medical appointments, arranging transportation, assisting with filling out forms, identifying and addressing social determinants of health, and providing interpretation/translation.
-With a specific emphasis on addressing disparities through language support and other health disparities, our navigators build trust and adopt a mindset of cultural humility to treat our community the way in which they want to be treated.
-The following focus areas are our medical programs that cater to the unique needs of each community:
+Understanding the demographics of our hospital utilization in comparison to the communities we serve, care optimization consists of our community medical program and specialty programs in collaboration with CINJ.
+Unique to RWJUH Health Equity programs, these initiatives focuses on all community members to be inclusive of the needs that individuals may experience.
+This program addresses the needs lack of access, and ensure a navigation model that will enhance care delivery and outcomes. by assisting patients with making medical appointments, arranging transportation, support with filling out forms, social drivers of health, and providing interpretation/translation.
+With a specific emphasis on addressing our navigators build trust and adopt a mindset of cultural humility to treat our community the way in which they want to be treated.
+The following focus areas are our medical programs that cater to the unique needs of each community.

 Clinical & Operational Alignment